Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Compatibility of affects relations with space-time

-Using that any conditional affects relation $X \affects Y \given \doo(Z), W$ implies the presence of an unconditional affects relation $X \affects YW \given \doo(Z)$, it is possible to transform each set of affects relations to a set of unconditional affects relations with the same implications for causal inference (according to \cref{sec:affects-to-cause}) and compatibility.
+Any conditional affects relation $X \affects Y \given \doo(Z), W$ (\cref{def:affects-cond}) implies the presence of an unconditional affects relation $X \affects YW \given \doo(Z)$, as shown in Lemma~IV.8 of \cite{VVC} (see also \cref{thm:decondition}).
+Therefore, it is possible to transform each set of (possibly conditional) affects relations to a set of unconditional affects relations with the same implications for causal inference (according to \cref{sec:affects-to-cause}) and compatibility.
 This follows from \cref{thm:decondition} and \cref{thm:decondition3}.
-Therefore, all statements of the previous section also apply for conditional affects relations when replacing $Y$ with $YW$ accordingly.
-Together with \cref{thm:irr-indec}, \cref{thm:irr-compat} and \cref{thm:irr-compat-clus}, this yields that if either the space-time or the causal model is not fine-tuned, an affects relation $X \affects Y \given \doo(Z), W$ with Irred$_1$ and Irred$_3$ is equivalent to an affects relation $XZ \affects YW$ with regard to causal inference and compatibility\footnote{For conditional affects relations, compatibility is spelled out in \cref{def:compat-cond}.}.
+This means that all statements of the previous section also apply for conditional affects relations when replacing $Y$ with $YW$ accordingly.
+Together with \cref{thm:irr-indec}, \cref{thm:irr-compat} and \cref{thm:irr-compat-clus}, this yields that if either the space-time is conical or the causal model is not fine-tuned, an affects relation $X \affects Y \given \doo(Z), W$ with Irred$_1$ and Irred$_3$ is equivalent to an affects relation $XZ \affects YW$ for the purpose of causal inference (according to \cref{sec:affects-to-cause}) and compatibility with space-time structure\footnote{For conditional affects relations, compatibility is spelled out in \cref{def:compat-cond}.}.

-This allows for direct generalization of statements concerning the embeddability of sets of unconditional 0$^{th}$-order affects relations into space-time to sets of conditional higher-order affects relations.
+This allows for direct generalization of statements concerning the embeddability of sets of unconditional 0$^\text{th}$-order affects relations into space-time to sets of conditional higher-order affects relations.
 Conjoining the contrapositions of our two main theorems and generalizing to conditional affects relations, we obtain: \begin{corollary} Let $\mathscr{A}$ be a set of (conditional) affects relations (c.f. \cref{def:affects-cond}) and $\mathscr{A}'\subseteq \mathscr{A}$ consist of all affects relations in $\mathscr{A}$ that are both Irred$_1$ and Irred$_3$.
 Then the existence of a non-degenerate embedding $\cE$ in a space-time $\cT$ with

-implies that (1) the space-time $\TT$ does not satisfy conicality and that (2) the affects relations $\mathscr{A}$ exhibit interventional fine-tuning (Clus$_3$). \end{corollary} This shows that in a conditional higher-order affects relation, the interventional (1$^{st}$ and 3$^{rd}$) and observational (2$^{nd}$ and 4$^{th}$) arguments respectively exhibit interchangeability amongst each other when either restricting to conical space-times or affects relations without clustering.
+implies that (1) the affects relations $\mathscr{A}$ exhibit interventional fine-tuning (Clus$_3$) and that (2) the space-time $\TT$ does not satisfy conicality. \end{corollary} This shows that in a conditional higher-order affects relation, the interventional (1$^\text{st}$ and 3$^\text{rd}$) and observational (2$^\text{nd}$ and 4$^\text{th}$) arguments respectively exhibit interchangeability amongst each other when either restricting to conical space-times or affects relations without clustering.